Argument X

 The truth that Peter and John taught was primarily objective among the Church members.

 If you are suggesting that our position regarding dining out in restaurants on the Sabbath is "subjective," you are simply in denial of the Biblical facts pertaining to this issue.
-Throughout your paper, as well as your letter, you reject both God's Sabbath law and its enduring moral principles.
+Throughout your paper, as well as your letter, you reject both God's Sabbath law as well as its enduring moral principles.
 We, on the other hand, take God's word to mean what it says.
 It is my personal belief that if the Almighty announced that the salvation of His people rested on this issue, you wouldn't go close to a restaurant on the Sabbath or the holy days.

 Respectfully,